-Each of our named executive officers is given the option to elect to receive TSR-based and Relative TSRbased Awards in the form of performance-based restricted stock units ("PRSUs") or "Profits Interest Units" (defined below), which are potentially convertible into our common stock, and the option to elect to receive the Time-based Awards in the form of restricted stock units ("RSUs") or Profits Interest Units.
+Each of our named executive officers is given the option to elect to receive Absolute TSR-based Awards and Relative TSR-based Awards in the form of performance-based restricted stock units ("PRSUs") or "Profits Interest Units" (defined below), which are potentially convertible into our common stock, and the option to elect to receive the Time-based Awards in the form of restricted stock units ("RSUs") or Profits Interest Units.

 The Profits Interest Units have the substantially same value from an accounting perspective and have substantially similar terms and conditions as the PRSUs or RSUs that they replace.
 "Profits Interest Units" are limited partnership units structured as profits interests of Omega OP.
-Pursuant to Omega OP's partnership agreement, Profits Interest Units are convertible into OP Units, at the election of the holder or Omega OP, on a one-to-one basis, subject to conditions on minimum allocation to the capital accounts of the holder for cash equal to the then fair market value of one share of Omega common stock, subject to the Company's election to exchange the OP Units tendered for redemption for shares of Omega common stock on a one-for-one basis, and further subject to adjustment as set forth in the partnership agreement.
+Pursuant to Omega OP's partnership agreement, Profits Interest Units are convertible into OP Units, at the election of the holder or Omega OP, on a one-to-one basis, subject to the satisfaction of certain tax-driven economic requirements, including conditions on minimum allocation to the capital accounts of the holders of Profits Interest Units for federal income tax purposes.
+Each OP Unit is redeemable at the election of the holder for cash equal to the then fair market value of one share of Omega common stock, subject to the Company's election to exchange the OP Units tendered for redemption for shares of Omega common stock on a one-for-one basis, and further subject to adjustment as set forth in the partnership agreement.
 Profits Interest Units can provide tax advantages to the named executive officers as compared to RSUs or PRSUs.
-Many REITs that have similar structures as Omega grant limited partnership interests in an operating partnership similar to Profits Interest Units.
+Many REITs that have similar structures as Omega grant limited partnership interests in an operating partnership similar to the Profits Interest Units.

-Additional details of the 2021 annual equity award grants for our named executive officers are discussed under the heading "Our Compensation Decisions and Results for 2021 - Long-Term Equity Incentives for Three-Year Period commencing January 1, 2021."
+Additional details of the 2023 annual equity award grants for our named executive officers are discussed under the heading "Our Compensation Decisions and Results for 2023 - Long-Term Equity Incentives for Three-Year Period commencing January 1, 2023."